dacr/the-rules-for-good-code-examples/README.md

 - Such a discipline over the years unlocks me various opportunities
   - Elasticsearch/opensearch training with a part based on this dataset :)
   - Various AI-related experiments again with this dataset :)
-- I've started with what I called first code examples, now it can be anything, so I use now the 'snippet' terminology
+- I've started with what I called first code examples, now it can be anything, so I use the 'snippet' terminology
   - snippets as documentation,
   - snippets as configuration files,
   - snippets as dedicated dataset (csv content for example),